-- They understand this policy and their role in the strategic leadership of safeguarding arrangements - Ensure staff working directly with children read at least part one of KCSIE - Ensure that staff who do not work directly with children read either part one or annex A od KCSIE - A DSL and/or deputy are in place that they have access to appropriate and regular training/refresher courses ensuring the DSL and/or deputy are available during the school day when possible or are contactable - A nominated Governor for safeguarding is in place who can also provide a link to the local authority, other partners, and agencies - An appointed teacher who is responsible for looked after children is in place who understands his/her safeguarding responsibilities - They are up to date with emerging issues in safeguarding and recognise the strategies by the local authority in trying to keep children safe - Safeguarding and child protection training for staff and Governors is provided regularly as required ( and in any case at least annually) - Procedures are in place for handling allegations against staff, or Volunteers and any such concerns are referred to the Local Authority Designated Lead (LADO) in every case - All staff or anyone who has contact with a child or young person, including governors and frequent visitors, be given a mandatory induction on their responsibilities in relation to safeguarding and child protection - Important policies linked this policy, such as those behaviour, bullying, online safety, safer recruitment etc. are kept up to date - Children are taught about safeguarding, including on line and sex and relationships, through teaching and learning opportunities, as part of providing a broad and balanced curriculum - The local authority be notified if there is an unexplained absence of a pupil who is the subject of a child protection plan or if it is thought or known that a child or young person may be privately fostered - That the school use the local authority case referral pathway for reporting concerns about extremism which may include a referral to prevent and/or social care - They are aware of the learning from serious case reviews (see appendix A) - All staff are made aware of Clifford's whistle blowing policy - That a child protection and safeguarding records are stored securely, are up to date and are retained in accordance with the latest version KCSIE and ensure that a pupil's child protection file is transferred as soon as possible and within 5 days when transferring to a new school and consider any additional information that should be shared
+- They understand this policy and their role in the strategic leadership of safeguarding arrangements - Ensure staff working directly with children read at least part one of KCSIE - Ensure that staff who do not work directly with children read either part one or annex A od KCSIE - A DSL and/or deputy are in place that they have access to appropriate and regular training/refresher courses ensuring the DSL and/or deputy are available during the school day when possible or are contactable - DSL or DDSL undertake the advanced safeguarding training and then do a refresher course every 12 -18 months to keep their training updated. - A nominated Governor for safeguarding is in place who can also provide a link to the local authority, other partners, and agencies - An appointed teacher who is responsible for looked after children is in place who understands his/her safeguarding responsibilities - They are up to date with emerging issues in safeguarding and recognise the strategies by the local authority in trying to keep children safe - Safeguarding and child protection training for staff and Governors is provided regularly as required (and in any case at least annually) - Procedures are in place for handling allegations against staff, or Volunteers and any such concerns are referred to the Local Authority Designated Lead (LADO) in every case - All staff or anyone who has contact with a child or young person, including governors and frequent visitors, be given a mandatory induction on their responsibilities in relation to safeguarding and child protection - Important policies linked this policy, such as those behaviour, bullying, online safety, safer recruitment etc. are kept up to date - Children are taught about safeguarding, including on line and sex and relationships, through teaching and learning opportunities, as part of providing a broad and balanced curriculum - The local authority be notified if there is an unexplained absence of a pupil who is the subject of a child protection plan or if it is thought or known that a child or young person may be privately fostered - That the school use the local authority case referral pathway for reporting concerns about extremism which may include a referral to prevent and/or social care - They are aware of the learning from serious case reviews (see appendix A) - All staff are made aware of Clifford's whistle blowing policy

+• That a child protection and safeguarding records are stored securely, are up to date and are retained in accordance with the latest version KCSIE and ensure that a pupil's child protection file is transferred as soon as possible and within 5 days when transferring to a new school and consider any additional information that should be shared